akii09/FlexEx/templates/javascript/README.md

 ## Documentation

-For more detailed documentation and advanced usage, visit our official [FlexEx Docs](https://github.com/akii09/flexex).
+For more detailed documentation and advanced usage, visit our official [FlexEx Docs](https://github.com/akii09/FlexEx).

-## Contributing

-We welcome contributions from the community!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.